1908 New York to Paris Race: The 1908 New York to Paris Race

 The wet plains of Siberia and Manchuria during the spring thaw made progress difficult.
 At several points, forward movement was often measured in feet rather than miles per hour.
-Eventually, the roads improved as Europe approached and the Thomas Flyer arrived in Paris on July 30, 1908, to win, having covered approx 16,700 km.
-The Germans, driven by Hans Koeppen, arrived in Paris four days earlier, but had been penalized a total of 30 days for not going through Japan and for shipping the Protos part of the way by railcar.
-That gave the win to the Americans with George Schuster (the only American to go the full distance from New York to Paris) by 26 days (still the largest winning margin in any motorsport event ever).
-The Italians arrived later in September 1908.
+Eventually, the roads improved as Europe approached and the Thomas Flyer arrived in Paris on July 30, 1908, having covered approx 16,700 km to win the race.
+The Germans, whose Protos car was driven by Hans Koeppen, had arrived in Paris four days earlier, but were penalized a total of thirty days for not going through Japan and for shipping the Protos part of the way by railcar.
+That gave the win to the Americans, represented by driver George Schuster, who remains the only American to travel the full distance from New York to Paris.
+The winning margin was 26 days, still the largest winning margin in any motorsport event ever.
+The Italians arrived much later and finished third in September 1908.

 The race was of international interest with daily front page coverage by The New York Times (a cosponsor of the race with the Parisian newspaper Le Matin).
 The significance of the event extended far beyond the race itself.
-Together with the Peking to Paris race which took place the year before it established the reliability of the automobile as a dependable means of transportation, eventually taking the automobile from an amusement of the rich to a reliable and viable means of long distance transportation for the masses.
+Together with the Peking to Paris race, which had taken place the year before, it established the reliability of the automobile as a dependable means of transportation, eventually taking the automobile from an amusement of the rich to a reliable and viable means of long-distance transportation for the masses.
 It also led to the call for improved roads to be constructed in many parts of the world.

-The winning driver George Schuster was inducted into the Automotive Hall of Fame on October 12, 2010.
+The winning driver, George Schuster, was inducted into the Automotive Hall of Fame on October 12, 2010.